Eat the country and you will understand it.

-Leka'ek is a kind of shortbread, made of flour, baking powder, and olive oil.
-Once the dough is knead, one takes a small piece, rolls it into a long round strips (just like sausage), then cuts it into short lengths, and rolls each one into a ring.
-You can leave this ring as it is, or take a knife and cut small cuts on the outer edge of the ring to give it the shape you see on the left.
-There are two verities, one with sugar added to the mixture to make sweet, and the other is salty, which makes it more like bread sticks.
+Leka'ek is a kind of shortbread, made of flour, sugar, baking powder, and olive oil.
+Once the dough is knead, take a small piece, roll it into a long round strip, then cut it into short lengths, and roll each one into a ring.
+You can leave this ring as it is, or take a knife and cut small cuts on the outer edge to give it the shape you see on the left.
+There are two verities, one with sugar added to the mixture to make it sweet, and the other is salty, which makes it more like bread sticks.

-watermelon market, with the scales just by the edge of the road.
-In the way back from work one often pulls over, choose a good melon, weighs it, pays for it, puts it in the car, then continues the journey home.
+Watermelon market, with the scales just by the edge of the road.
+In the way back from work, one would often pull over, select a good melon, weigh it, pay for it, put it in the car, then continue the journey home.

 Excellent ancient breakfast.

 Bsisa is probably very ancient.